-To be fair, I think we all are.
-Some find a happy place within in it (perhaps those with money?) some find a happy place outside of it (perhaps those without money?) , but the structures we have in place make it very hard not to be a part of it or chose better.
+To be fair, I think a lot of us are.
+Some find a happy place within it, some find a happy place outside of it , but the structures we have in place make it very hard not to be a part of it or chose better.

 The most soul-grabbing aspect of Wabi-Sabi, for me, is that it celebrates the truth I know about being a human being... whereas consumerism makes you feel crap about your humanity to try and get you to buy products that should smooth those cracks over so no-one can see them.

 "Kintsugi" is about fixing pottery with gold, so that the pot becomes more beautiful than it was before it was broken.
 Healing and brokenness is beauty.

 (Of course gold-fixed pots are broken and sold for profit now, which is a phenomenon that lives up to my low opinions on consumerism.
 As well, Wabi Sabi within consumerism has become the selling of derelict objects... reminds me of Zoolander..
 Derelique!)

 Many products have many good attributes- I'm not trying to change world order and strip communities back to hammocking in the woods- although that would be amazing.
 But the way in which things are sold to us, is brainwashing, and it's making it harder and harder for both younger and older generations to be at peace with who they are, what they look like, with the relationships they have, and their stage in life.